Kmer-File-Format/kff-cpp-api/README.md

 ### Minimizer sequences section

-When 'm' char is detected, you can call the file to open a Section_Minimizer.
+When 'm' char is detected, you can call the the opening of a Section_Minimizer.
 This section is very similar from the raw section.
 In fact, you can use the exact same code after the opening.
 But where raw blocks reading function uses direct file reading, the one here hide more computation.